Lamborghini Huracán: Records and controversy

+Nürburgring Nordschleife lap time

 In October 2016, a prototype of the Huracán Performante set a lap time of 6:52.01 on the Nürburgring Nordschleife, with Marco Mapelli behind the wheel, making it one of the world's fastest production cars around the track.
 This lap was also made on Marco Mapelli's first attempt.
 However, some critics have stated complaints around the car's lap time, from the official video being sped up to make the lap believable, to the speeds displayed in the video being false or that it did not use road tires.
+Lamborghini countered these doubts by sharing telemetry data, and claiming that the car used Pirelli P Zero Trofeo R tires, which were also specified for customer cars.
+It attributed the record to its Aerodinamica Lamborghini Attiva (ALA) active aerodynamic system Road & Track.

-However, Lamborghini was able to prove that the lap the Performante did was fully legitimate exactly a week after the lap around the Nordschleife when they revealed the data to car website Road & Track.
-Máté Petrány of R&T had met with lead engineer of Lamborghini, Maurizio Reggiani, to ask about the lap.
-It was then revealed by Reggiani that the Performante's active aerodynamic system called Aerodinamica Lamborghini Attiva is what gives the car the greatest improvement in lap time.
-What is more important is the spoilers snapping into their lowest-drag setting when the Performante is aimed forward, which results in the removal of acceleration impediment that big aero causes.
-The Huracán Performante's lap time was beaten by the Porsche 911 GT2 RS which set a lap time of 6:47.3 in September 2017.
+Máté Petrány of Road & Track had met with lead engineer of Lamborghini, Maurizio Reggiani, to ask about the lap.
+It was then revealed by Reggiani that the Performante's active aerodynamic system called Aerodinamica Lamborghini Attiva gives the car the greatest improvement in lap time.
+An important issue is the spoilers snapping into their lowest-drag setting when the Performante is aimed forward, which results in the removal of acceleration impediment that big aero causes.
+The Huracán Performante's lap time was beaten by the Porsche 991 GT2 RS which set a lap time of 6:47.3 in September 2017.

+Death of Diogo Jota and André Silva

+A tyre blowout on a Lamborghini Huracán caused the death of Portuguese footballer Diogo Jota and his younger brother André Silva.